 and the school will let you know if you qualify.
 Not all work study programs are the same, so be sure to talk to financial aid office at your school for details.
 You can also find out more on our Exploring Student Employment

 The government pays the interest on a subsidized loan while you are in school.
 On an unsubsidized loan, interest grows while you are in school, increasing the overall loan amount you have to repay.
-For more information on education loans, visit our web page Understanding Education Loan Options
+For more information on education loans, visit our web page Understanding Student Loan Options

 The amount you can borrow depends on whether you are a student or parent and what type of loan you are considering.
 Federal loans have an annual and aggregate (total) limit, based on dependency status and grade level.

 Federal loans for parent(s) are limited to the cost of the school minus other financial aid you receive.
 The same limit applies to private loan options that are in both a student and cosigner’s name.
-We created a webpage dedicated to help you Understand Education Loan Options!
+We created a webpage dedicated to help you Understand Student Loan Options!